opensearch-project/documentation-website/_dashboards-assistant/index.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/conversation-history-entry.png" alt="Snapshot of conversation history">

-The conversation history can be searched by title, as shown in the following snapshot.
+The conversation history can be searched by title.
+An example is shown in the following snapshot.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/conversation-history-list.png" alt="List of conversations">